-The Gospel Through a Franciscan Lens – 2nd Sunday in Lent – Fr.
+The Gospel Through a Franciscan Lens – Palm Sunday – Fr.
 Christopher

 Today’s Gospel presents an interplay of reality and perception, between the ordinary and the transcendent.